 Windhoek - London

 We will head out early after a cup of coffee and look for Dune, Namibia’s endemic bird amongst the sand dunes in the Kuiseb River.
-Other interesting birds in the area include the Desert form of the Trac Trac chat, Bokmakierie, White-backed Mousebird, Jackal Buzzard, Cape Sparrow, Dusky Sunbird and Common Waxbill We will then return for breakfast and after checking out of the lodge we will have time to wrap up our coastal birding before we will make our to Windhoek where our safari comes to an end.
-We will catch our flight to London,
+Other interesting birds in the area include the Desert form of the Trac Trac chat, Bokmakierie, White-backed Mousebird, Jackal Buzzard, Cape Sparrow, Dusky Sunbird and Common Waxbill We will then return for breakfast and after checking out of the lodge we will have time to wrap up our coastal birding before we will make our way to Windhoek where our safari comes to an end.

 - Toothbrush, toothpaste, floss, mouthwash.